Martin Chuzzlewit: Characters in England

 Mr Nadgett is a soft-spoken, mysterious individual who is Tom Pinch's landlord and serves as Montague's private investigator.
 He is hired to investigate the private lives of potential clients whom Montague hopes to defraud.
 It has been claimed that he is the first private investigator in fiction.

 Sarah Gamp (also known as Sairey or Mrs Gamp) is an alcoholic who works as a midwife, a monthly nurse and a layer-out of the dead.
 Even in a house of mourning Mrs Gamp manages to enjoy all the hospitality the house can afford, with little regard for the person she is there to minister to, and she is often much the worse for drink.
 She constantly refers to a Mrs Harris, who is "a phantom of Mrs Gamp's brain ... created for the express purpose of holding visionary dialogues with her on all manner of subjects, and invariably winding up with a compliment to the excellence of her nature".
 Mrs Gamp habitually carries with her a battered black umbrella: so popular with the Victorian public was the character that Gamp became a slang word for an umbrella in general.
 It is believed that the character was based on a real nurse described to Dickens by his friend Angela Burdett-Coutts.

 Mary Graham is the companion of old Martin Chuzzlewit, who has told her that she will receive nothing from him in his will.
 She is a beautiful young woman who is loving and loyal.
 Mary and young Martin Chuzzlewit fall in love.
 The two lovers are separated by the argument between grandfather and grandson.
 They are eventually reunited.

 Mr Chuffey is Anthony Chuzzlewit's old clerk and lifelong companion.
 Chuffey protects Anthony from his son Jonas.

 Bailey is a boy employed first by Mrs Todgers, then by the fraudster Montague Tigg.
 He is reported to have suffered a fatal head injury in falling out of a cabriolet, though he eventually recovers.

 Mrs. Todgers owns the inn or boarding house where the Pecksniffs stay when in London.
 As it is for male guests only, she houses Charity and Mercy in her own suite of rooms.

 Characters in America

 Jefferson Brick is a war correspondent in The New York Rowdy Journal.
 He typifies the bluster written in American newspapers, which publish every speech made by a local, and have poor knowledge of the world beyond America.

 Mr. Bevan is the kind and level-headed American man who meets Martin on his arrival in New York.
 He aids Martin in returning to England.

 Themes

 The main theme of the novel, according to Dickens's preface, is selfishness, portrayed in a satirical fashion using all the members of the Chuzzlewit family.

-The novel is also notable for two of Dickens's great villains, Seth Pecksniff and Jonas Chuzzlewit.

 In keeping with the theme of greed and selfishness in this novel, the Christmas story Dickens published in December 1843, as this novel was being serialized, was A Christmas Carol.